 We could also do with a charity like the USA’s One Warm Coat, where people donate unwanted winter coats at locations locally, in order to give them out to those in need.
 For any coats that include recycled polyester, wash in a Guppyfriend (to stop microplastics escaping from the machine, into the sea).
 Or if they need to be dry-cleaned, use eco-steam brands like London’s Blanc.

-- Rapanui (lsle of Wight) make water-repellent jackets (also for men) made with organic canvas.
-It also sells warm organic cotton jumpers.
+Rapanui (above and below) make water-repellent jackets (also for men) from organic canvas.
+And warm organic cotton jumpers.

 Seasalt sell good raincoats that are free of the usual toxic chemicals (however read the labels, as a few have leather trim).
 A shame because these could easily be left out: even a meat-eater is going to care, if the leather trim is replaced by cotton or hemp.

 Is Recycled Plastic Safe to Wear?

 Probably, though it’s not good to wash in the machine, as it releases microplastics (use a Guppyfriend to catch some of the fibres, but it won’t catch all of them).
 But items that are wipe-clean are a good way to use up plastic waste, like shower macs.

 Regarding concerns on plastic next to your skin, Dr Martin Mulvihill says that it takes 38 days of a water bottle being heated to reach unsafe levels for water you ingest (not fabric on your skin).
 So he says unless you are working out in 150 degrees, wearing recycled plastic clothing is not likely to be a problem.
 A lot of yoga clothing is made from recycled plastic, so be aware of this if you do ‘hot yoga’, which involves working out in a very hot room.